 Image

 welcome-suica

-When JR East stopped issuing regular Suica cards last year, they kept supplying Welcome Suica for travelers only, while asking locals to use digital alternatives.
-So, it may be your best bet!
+When JR East stopped issuing regular Suica cards in 2023, they kept supplying Welcome Suica for travelers, while asking locals to use digital alternatives.
+Now there's a Welcome Suica app as well, which is more convenient but less of a sentimental keepsake.

+Image